Timmins Campus

 Student Services Office

 Our student services offices are located at the main office.
-We are here to help you with any question you have about registration and fees.
+We are here to help you with any questions you have about registration and fees.
 You can also reach us online at tcstudentservices@northern.on.ca

 Study Spaces